thomas-fossati/draft-ietf-rats-daa/draft-ietf-rats-daa.md

 : Attestation Evidence MUST be correct and authentic.

-: In order to provide proofs of authenticity, Attestation Evidence SHOULD be cryptographically associated with an identity document that is a randomised DAA credential.
+: In order to provide proofs of authenticity, Attestation Evidence SHOULD be cryptographically associated with an identity document that is a randomized DAA credential.

 The following information elements define extensions for corresponding information elements defined in {{-models}}, which are vital to all types of reference interaction models.
 Varying from solution to solution, generic information elements can be either included in the scope of protocol messages (instantiating Conceptual Messages defined by the RATS architecture) or can be included in additional protocol parameters of protocols that facilitate the conveyance of RATS Conceptual Messages.